 - Teams must wear the same cycle jersey

-- Teams can share compulsory bike mechanical kit but must each carry compulsory clothing for themselves
+- Teams can share mandatory bike mechanical kit (pump, multi-tool, chain breaker) but must each carry mandatory clothing for themselves

 - Riders should not “double back” on the route in order to re-join his/her teammate and instead wait on the side of the course for their teammate to re-join.
 In cases of rider injury or mechanical failure necessitating “doubling back” the rider will do so with extreme caution keeping to the left of the track.